Guide to Summer Home Maintenance & Safety

 Whether you have an in-ground pool, a hot tub, above ground pool or inflatable pool, children should always be supervised while swimming.
 If possible, enroll your children in swimming lessons early or teach them how to swim yourself.
 As they’re learning, they should always have a life jacket or other flotation device on before getting in the water.
 To make sure you’re prepared in the event of an accident, become CPR-certified and keep a flotation device, first-aid kit and scissors (to cut pool covers or clothing) nearby at all times.

-In order to keep swimming fun and safe for the whole family, make sure that pool time is agreed upon beforehand.
+In order to keep swimming fun and safe for the whole family, make sure that pool safety measures are agreed upon and in place beforehand.
 To ensure you know when your child is near the water, add back door and gate alarms to alert you of any movement near the pool or hot tub.
 Smart home devices like outdoor cameras are another great option, as they allow you to monitor outside activity from afar.
 It’s also important to keep your pool covered when not in use — to prevent anyone from falling in.
 When the pool isn’t covered, a device like a water sensor can alert you to any movement under the surface.

 Preparation and monitoring are key to accident prevention each summer.
 With a few simple upgrades, proper liability insurance to protect yourself in the event of an accident and lots of SPF, you can rest assured that your backyard is safe for your children and pets.
 This will help you all focus on creating a summer full of fun memories by the water.